NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 Once you have created a package and have your `.nupkg` file in hand, it's a simple process to make it available to other developers, either publicly or privately:

 - Public packages are made available to all developers globally through [nuget.org](https://www.nuget.org/packages/manage/upload) as described in this article (requires NuGet 4.1.0+).
-- Private packages are available to only a team or organization, by hosting them either a file share, a private NuGet server, [Visual Studio Team Services Package Management](https://www.visualstudio.com/docs/package/nuget/publish), or a third-party repository such as myget, ProGet, Nexus Repository, and Artifactory.
+- Private packages are available to only a team or organization, by hosting them either a file share, a private NuGet server, [Azure Artifacts](https://www.visualstudio.com/docs/package/nuget/publish), or a third-party repository such as myget, ProGet, Nexus Repository, and Artifactory.
 For additional details, see [Hosting Packages Overview](../hosting-packages/overview.md).

-This article covers publishing to nuget.org; for publishing to Visual Studio Team Services, see [Package Management](https://www.visualstudio.com/docs/package/nuget/publish).
+This article covers publishing to nuget.org; for publishing to Azure Artifacts, see [Package Management](https://www.visualstudio.com/docs/package/nuget/publish).

 ## Publish to nuget.org